CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 #### Location on disk

-Tiles are located in the file system according to their position in the tileset hierarchy.
-For example, in a tileset using the quadtree tiling scheme, the 3rd tile at Level 2, which is a child of the 1st tile at Level 1, will be located at `0/1/3`.
+Tiles are located in the file system according to their position in the tileset hierarchy in the following order: `Root/Level/X/Y/Z`.

 ### Tile States